-ALFIERI, Vittorio.
-LLOYD, Charles, translator.
+ALFIERI, Vittorio, and Charles LLOYD, translator.

 The Tragedies of Vittorio Alfieri; translated from the Italian … In three Volumes …